PLEASE VISIT OUR UPDATED UNREAL SUPPORT PAGE AT https://support.backtrace.io/hc/en-us/articles/360040106172-Unreal-Integration-Guide

 Integration - Via Plugin

 An early access plugin is available for Unreal Editor 4 on Windows 7 through Windows 10.
-The plugin will eventually be made available directly through the Unreal marketplace.
+The plugin is available via the Unreal Marketplace.

 The plugin may work on older versions of Unreal, but has not been tested extensively on them.